joelverhagen/joelverhagen.com/_posts/2020-12-30-distributed-scan-of-azure-tables.md

 a follow-up message containing the next continuation token.
 This would make break the paging operation up into a lot of little Azure Function executions, thus avoiding the maximum execution time.

-But these are still *serial* (sequential) approaches.
+But these are still single-threaded, *serial* approaches.
 The duration of the paging operation is linearly related to the number of rows in the table.

 **How could we parallelize this scan of the Azure Table?
 Ideally, we can throw a bunch of Azure Function nodes at the work: both querying for rows and processing said rows.** At face value, the Azure Table Storage APIs only allow the discovery